-1. Concentration
+1. Concentrations

-The School of law is offering a pilot program that allows students to seek a concentration in the area of Domestic Relations.
+The School of Law offered a pilot program to students that matriculated in 2009, 2010 and 2011 that allowed students to seek a concentration in the area of Domestic Relations.
 Upon satisfying all other graduation requirements, students who successfully complete the requirements of the concentration will receive a Certificate of Concentration issued by the Dean.
 The concentration program and the students therein shall comply with the following: